2017 United Nations Climate Change Conference: Outcomes

 Significant progress was made on the so-called implementation guidelines for the Paris Agreement – commonly known as the Paris Rulebook – which are the details that will determine how the Agreement will work in practice.
 COP23 resulted in the Fiji Momentum for Implementation, which reinforced the need for urgent action and increased ambition.
 Parties will need to finalise the Implementation Guidelines at COP24.

-At COP23, the Fijian Presidency announced its approach to the Talanoa Dialogue – know formerly as the Facilitative Dialogue.
+At COP23, the Fijian Presidency announced its approach to the Talanoa Dialogue – known formerly as the Facilitative Dialogue.
 The Talanoa Dialogue is an inclusive and participatory process designed to allow countries to assess the progress made so far toward achieving the long-term of the Paris Agreement, and to help them increase the ambition of their Nationally Determined Contributions by 2020.
 The Talanoa Dialogue is a precursor to the global stocktakes that will take place every five years, beginning in 2023.

 A rift began to emerge between developed and developing countries over pre-2020 action.
 On the first day of the conference, developing countries, including China and India, asked for an agenda item to discuss this issue, which refers to the emission cuts that developed countries are required to make prior to 2020 under the Kyoto Protocol.
 Developed countries resisted this request, arguing that this issue was best discussed in other forums.
 In the end, Parties agreed to hold additional stocktaking sessions in 2018 and 2019 to review progress on reducing emissions, as well as produce two assessments on climate finance in 2018 and 2020.
 Several European countries, including the United Kingdom, Germany and Spain, ratified the Doha Amendment during COP23.
 Also during COP23, Syria announced that it would sign the Paris Agreement, leaving the United States as the only country that has rejected the pact.

 Developed and developing countries also agreed to hold an experts dialogue in 2018 on the controversial issue of loss and damage, which will explore options for mobilising expertise, technology and support for the victims of climate change and will inform the next review of the Warsaw International Mechanism in 2019.

 Parties reached a historic decision on agriculture after six years of deadlock.
 The agreement established the Koronivia Joint Work on Agriculture to develop and implement new strategies for mitigation and adaptation the agriculture sector.

 Parties also finalized the Gender Action Plan and the Local Communities and Indigenous Peoples Platform, both of which are designed to increase the participation of traditionally marginalized groups in the UN Climate Negotiations.

 A group of 30 countries including Britain, Canada and New Zealand launched of the Powering Past Coal Alliance with the aim to phase out coal from power generation by 2030.

 In 2017, as a result of conversations at the conference, India Logan-Riley founded Te Ara Whatu – a Māori youth-led initiative which focuses on climate activism.